Mjz86/C_colon/mcc.md

 theres no traditional borrowing in express colon, because references aren't allowed, only value oriented reference-like alternatives are, this is because most simple objectives can be achieved soly via containers, dynamic referencing containers and value types,

-the express colon language also tends to look more functional than its c colon counterparts, many changes to heap variables happening in monadic like fashion if they are garded via a mutex, or value based of they are easily movable and copyable, while the underlying c colon has borrowing rules, express colon programs still dont need lifetime anotations ( the c colon libraries however probably do)
+the express colon language also tends to look more functional than its c colon counterparts, many changes to heap variables happening in monadic like fashion if they are garded via a mutex, or value based of they are easily movable and copyable, while the underlying c colon has borrowing rules, express colon programs still do not need lifetime anotations ( the c colon libraries however probably do)